hihihirokane/extensive-reading-logger/README.md

 tab-separated values (.tsv), **extensive-reading-logger** which consists of AWK scripts make reading records in extensive reading with ```readdone.awk``` and show them as a table with ```mktable.awk```.
-The scripts has the same as some functions of UN*X commands ```grep, cat```, and they provide the much simpler way to search, to log, and to show your records.
+The scripts has the same as some functions of UN*X commands ```grep, cat```, and they provide users with the much simpler way. <!-- to search, to log, and to show your records -->
 The scripts make graded readers as well as ordinary paperbacks recorded, with the aid of websites like [Reading Length](https://readinglength.com/).